Professor Norm Matloff

-By the way, it is important to distinguish between statistical significance and practical significance.
-In large studies such as these, even small, unimportant effects can be statistically significant.
-That 140 figure Espenshade found was statistically significant but is actually not very large.
-If it is, say, 70 points for each of the Math and Verbal sections, this is a mild effect when viewed in the context of SAT variation, as seen in the next section.
+In addition, there is the issue noted earlier of statistically significance vs. practical significance.
+That 140-point figure is actually not very large.
+If it is, say, 70 points for each of the Math and Verbal sections, this is a mild effect when viewed in the context of the much larger SAT variation, as seen in a later section.

 The situation is like that of the NBA.
 In the general population, there will be a substantial correlation between height and basketball talent.
 But in the NBA, where everyone is big, height has a much lower correlation with success.